eqtedaei/mm-prior-deblur/README.md

 # Blind Image Deblurring Using Both L0 and L1 Regularization of Max-Min Prior

 Welcome to the MATLAB implementation of the paper titled **"Blind Image Deblurring Using Both L0 and L1 Regularization of Max-Min Prior"**.
-This repository contains all the necessary code and data to reproduce the results presented in the paper.
+This repository contains all the necessary code to reproduce the results presented in the paper.

 {Blind image deblurring using both L0 and L1 regularization of Max-min prior, Amir Eqtedaei, Alireza Ahmadyfard,